w3c/web-advertising/support_for_advertising_use_cases.md

 Across all the proposals already published and the viewpoints shared by the browsers (Privacy Models), it is quite clear that 1-st parties in general will need to build more direct/explicit consumer relations to be able to sustain advertising supported business models in the open web.
 Federated Sign-on as a means of scalable authorization / authentication is a key enabler to that.
 It servers both site owners, simplifying consumer onboarding, as well as the users in terms of ease of use, transparency, security etc.

 As noted in the WebID Proposal, identity federation has been standardized outside the web platform largely by just using basic primitives (re-directs/cookies).
 Anticipating changed behavior/constrained use of them, there is a need for a more explicit integration while still being compatible with the existing federation protocols.

+## View-through Site Personalization

+When a site/brand wants to customize the content of their web pages based off of the user having seen a particular ad or opened a particular email.
+This is often about a consistent, more straight-forward user experience - so if a brand shows someone a particular product/sale, and then that user shows up at their site, the user doesn't have to dig around to find out what they're interested in.
+This use case might be covered by the same methods as view-through attribution - but this particular use case does require it to be available in real-time.